top of page

 Choosing the Right Platform (My Recommendation)

-You don’t need them all—what matters is picking the right service for your needs and sticking to it.
+You don’t need to use every service available.
+What matters is picking the right one for your needs and sticking to it.
 Here’s how I evaluate:

 Platform